LearningProcesss/LearningDDD/DDD_Take1/Domain/README.md

 ### Validation

-There are three major validation "type": **Validating Attributes/Properties**, **Validating Whole Object**, **Validating Composition of objects**.
+Vaughn Vernon expose three major validation concepts: **Validating Attributes/Properties**, **Validating Whole Object**, **Validating Composition of objects**.
+Those applies to fundamental DDD validation concepts: **always valid - always contextually valid**, **invariant**, **deferred validation**.

 One of the main aspect is that an ***Entity*** must always have consistent state (always valid) but "always contextually valid" also.
-"always valid" can be achieved with **self-encapsulation** validation and tryExecute pattern.
+"always valid" can be achieved with **self-encapsulation** validation.
 "always contextually valid" when your validation have to be aligned with business requirements.

 **Invariants** are generally business rules/enforcements/requirements that you impose to maintain the integrity of an object at any given time.
+Scott Millet and Nick Tunes, says:
+"Given that Entity or Value Object (an Hotel for example), what makes this type really this type?
+What does it mean for a type to be that type?"

 You can think about **validation** as the process of approving a given object state,
 while **invariant** enforcement happens before that state has even been reached.

-***Validating Attributes/Properties***
+***Validating Attributes/Properties - always valid/always contextually valid/invariant***

 Use property self-encapsulation to prevent any type of invalid state on both ***Entity*** and ***Value Object***.